surlykke/Go-Generics-with-constraints/README.md

 ### Standard constraints

-A number of constraints will be so common that they should be included in Go's standard library.
+A number of constraints will be so common that they might be included in Go's standard library.
 These include: